sanzenwin/vite-plugin-jsonx/README.md

 This plugin supports the following options:

-- `jsoncOptions`: An optional object with custom parsing options for JSONC files.
+- `jsoncParserOptions`: An optional object with custom parsing options for JSONC files.
+For more information, [visit the documentation](https://onury.io/jsonc//api#jsonc.safe.parse).
-- `json5Options`: An optional object with custom parsing options for JSON5 files.
+- `json5ParserOptions`: An optional object with custom parsing options for JSON5 files.
+For more information, [visit the documentation](https://github.com/json5/json5#json5parse).